 Check Price on Amazon →

-Four different configurations fit different setups: on the desktop, on a keyboard platform, over the keyboard (between keyboard and monitor), or at an angled position.
-The SmartFit color-coded system guides you to the ergonomically correct height for your body — straightforward and actually helpful if you have not set up your monitor and keyboard ergonomically before.
+Four different configurations cover most desk setups: on the desktop, on a keyboard platform, over the keyboard (between keyboard and monitor), or at an angled desktop position.
+The SmartFit color-coded system helps guide you to the ergonomically correct height for your monitor and eye position, which is useful if you’ve never calibrated your setup.
+The dual-hinge adjustment is more precise than the Fellowes above — fine-tunable to within a few degrees and it holds position without drifting.

-Best For: Data entry, auditing, legal work, or any role that requires referencing two documents simultaneously.
+Best for: Data entry, auditing, legal work — any workflow that requires keeping two documents visible at once.

 Check Price on Amazon